RedisTimeSeries/RedisTimeSeries/docs/index.md

 - Configurable max retention period
 - Compactions/Roll-ups - automatically updated aggregated timeseries

+## Setup

-## Tryout RedisTimeSeries in a Docker container
+You can either get RedisTimeSeries setup in a Docker container or on your own machine.

+### Run in a Docker container

-To quickly tryout Redis-TimeSeries, launch an instance using docker:
+To quickly setup RedisTimeSeries, launch an instance using docker:

 ```sh
 docker run -p 6379:6379 -it --rm redislabs/redistimeseries
 ```

-## Build and Run it yourself
+### Build and Run it yourself

+You can also build and run RedisTimeSeries on your own machine.

-### Build
+#### Build

+To build RedisTimeSeries:

 ```bash
 git submodule init